VivekSharma75/CurrencyConvertor/README.md

 This project is basically based on a CurrencyConveter with the use of python 💸.
-The main use of this project we can easily Convert and Currency to our desired Currency 💸.
+The main use of this project we can easily Convert any Currency to our desired Currency 💸.